CosminApo/Studies-Cpp/README.md

 # Studies-Cpp
-A collection of all the code I've written while studying C++.
-While the titles may be shared with the C# studies, there may be alterations on how I've chose to approach a problem.
+A collection of code I've written while studying C++.
+These are single files that highlight a specific feature of C++.